shubham-aero/inviscid-flow-airfoil-viz/README.md

 ## Live demo

-Once GitHub Pages is enabled for this repo (see below), it'll be live at:
+GitHub Pages is enabled for this repo.
+It is live at:

 `https://<your-username>.github.io/<your-repo>/airfoil-flow-visualizer.html`